Dimanganese decacarbonyl: Reductive cleavage

-Reductive cleavage is almost always done with sodium metal, yielding the [Mn(CO)5]- anion with the sodium counterion.
+Reductive cleavage is almost always done with sodium metal, yielding the [Mn(CO)5]− anion with the sodium counterion.
 The balanced general reactions are given below:Mn2(CO)10 + 2 Na^{0} -> 2Na[Mn(CO)5]The resultant manganate anion is a potent nucleophile, which can be protonated to give the manganese hydride, or alkylated with organic halides to give a large swath of organomanganese(I) complexes.

+Further reduction gives Na3Mn(CO)4.

 Redox-neutral cleavage

 Homolytic cleavage, usually via light, but sometimes heat, gives the Mn(0) metalloradical, which can react with itself to reform Mn2(CO)10, or combine with other radical species that usually result in formal oxidation to Mn(I).
 This reactivity is comparable to that of organic, carbon-based radicals via the isolobal analogy.
 The homolytic cleavage is given by:Mn2(CO)10 + h\nu -> 2[Mn(CO)5]^{.}The use of the produced radical species, [Mn(CO)5]*, has found several applications as a radical initiator for various organic methodologies and polymerization reactions.